Hurricane Dorian And The Islands Of The Bahamas

 FERRY, CRUISE AND PORTS

-- Bahamas Ferries have cancelled all weekend operations and sailings beginning Friday, August 30 until further notice.
+- Bahamas Ferries have canceled all weekend operations and sailings until further notice.
 Passengers seeking further information should call 242-323-2166.

-- Bahamas Paradise Cruise Line's Grand Celebration will sail at 2 p.m. on Friday, August 30, and will accommodate any passengers who booked a sailing on Saturday, August 31 or Sunday, September 1.
-All passengers should be on board by 1 p.m.
-Bahamas Paradise Cruise Line's Grand Celebration will resume operations immediately following the passage of Hurricane Dorian.
+- Bahamas Paradise Cruise Line's Grand Celebration has canceled weekend operations and will resume immediately following the passage of Hurricane Dorian.

-- Balearia Caribbean will sail at 12:00 p.m. on Friday, August 30.
-All passengers should be on board by 11 a.m.

 SOURCE Bahamas Ministry of Tourism & Aviation